How to Stop Binge Eating as a Christian: Understanding the Signal Behind the Struggle

 A Faith-Based Way to Begin Changing the Pattern

-If you want to stop binge eating as a Christian, I recommend focusing on three gentle shifts to begin:
+If you want to learn how to stop binge eating as a Christian, I recommend focusing on three gentle shifts to begin:

 1. Notice the signal